sequence-sh/M365Connector/README.md

-# Sequence® Connector for Microsoft 365
+# Sequence Microsoft 365 Connector

 The Sequence Connector for Microsoft 365 allows users to automate ediscovery and forensic workflows that use [Microsoft Graph](https://docs.microsoft.com/en-us/graph/).